bookbinder/like-burning-incense/README.md

 # Update: November 2025

-Because a new translation of the Breviary coming out soon, I have paused work on this project.
+Because a new translation of the Breviary is coming out soon, I have paused work on this project.

 # Update: May 2025